epigen/enrichment_analysis/README.md

 | rGREAT         | https://doi.org/10.1093/bioinformatics/btac745    |
 | Snakemake      | https://doi.org/10.12688/f1000research.29032.2    |

-# Methods
+# 🔬 Methods
 This is a template for the Methods section of a scientific publication and is intended to serve as a starting point.
 Only retain paragraphs relevant to your analysis.
-References `[ref]` to the respective publications are curated in the software table above.
-Versions `(ver)` have to be read out from the respective conda environment specifications (`workflow/envs/\*.yaml` files) or post execution (`{results_dir}/envs/enrichment_analysis/\*.yaml` files).
-Parameters that have to be adapted depending on the data or workflow configurations are denoted in squared brackets e.g. `[X]`.
+References [ref] to the respective publications are curated in the software table above.
+Versions (ver) have to be read out from the respective conda environment specifications (`workflow/envs/*.yaml file`) or post-execution in the result directory (`enrichment_analysis/envs/*.yaml`).
+Parameters that have to be adapted depending on the data or workflow configurations are denoted in squared brackets e.g., [X].

 The outlined analyses were performed using the programming languages R (ver) [ref] and Python (ver) [ref] unless stated otherwise.
 All approaches statistically correct their results using expressed/accessible background genomic region/gene sets from the respective analyses that yielded the query region/gene sets.